Built 1882

 Northport Bridge (Tuscaloosa County, Alabama)

 Built 1882; Only known remaining span (out of 4) of Alabama's oldest iron bridge.Bowstring through truss bridgeOpen to pedestrians only.
-In a closed park that's being developed.

-Oak Ridge Railroad Overpass (Nelson County, Virginia)
+Oak Ridge Bridge (Nelson County, Virginia)

 Built 1882Pratt through truss bridge over Norfolk Southern Railway on Wilson Road (Route 653)Open to traffic